Cybercriminals Strike with Financial Aid Email Phishing Scams

 Protect Yourself by Being Aware and Reporting Suspicions

 Cybercriminals are sneaky – they’re always on the lookout for opportunities to steal information.
 As new Mavericks settle in and returning ones get back into the routine, the start of the school year is a time when phishing scams are particularly threatening to students.
-A recent phishing trend involves emails from cybercriminals posing as the University.
+A common trend in phishing scams involves emails from cybercriminals posing as the University.
 These emails pretend to contain information about financial aid, a very relevant topic to students this time of year.

 How Do I Spot the Scam?
 Be Aware!